FKSkinnerLab/CA1_Minimal_Model_Hetero/README.md

 i. generates the model database (a,b,d,klow parameters), along with the generated model database output (TO ADD FILE NAMES) ii. obtains SFA, Rheo, PIR metrics from model database

-Izhikevich cellular model equations based on strongly adapting CA1 pyramidal cell model; E-I network simulations done via brian2 softwared.
+Izhikevich cellular model equations based on strongly adapting CA1 pyramidal cell model; E-I network simulations done via brian2 software.

+Contains code for network simulations using the CellMetrics generated parameters

+The Default network simulation contains the code used to run a heterogeneous network of neurons based on scenario 8 in Brian2, and the other versions of the code are based on it.
+The cell metrics generated for the runs are found in folders where they are needed to run as .npy files